Brandan Wilkinson: Bradford Bulls

 Wilkinson featured in the pre-season friendlies against Huddersfield Giants and Keighley Cougars.

 Wilkinson featured in Round 1 (Hull Kingston Rovers) to Round 2 (Rochdale Hornets).
 He then featured in Round 7 (Dewsbury Rams) to Round 12 (Toulouse Olympique).
 He played in Round 17 (Featherstone Rovers) to Round 18 (Rochdale Hornets) then in Round 21 (Hull Kingston Rovers).
 Brandan played in the Championship Shield Game 2 (Oldham) to Game 6 (Dewsbury Rams).
 Wilkinson also played in the 2017 Challenge Cup in Round 4 (Featherstone Rovers).
 He scored against Dewsbury Rams (1 try).

+Hunslet RLFC

+On 3 Nov 2023 it was reported that he had signed for Hunslet RLFC in the RFL League 1.

 Statistics

 Statistics do not include pre-season friendlies.